reg2018/vcsitetest/source/_posts/DJI-Unveils-Three-Services.md

 Stable and Smooth Moves
 The Osmo Mobile 2 was created to film on the run.
 Just select your subject matter and ActiveTrack will follow, using built-in sensors and a brushless motors to make sure stability.
-Whether it’s little vibrations from a skateboard or more extreme instability from jumping, this smartphone stabilizer stays steady.
+Whether it's little vibrations from a skateboard or more extreme instability from jumping, this smartphone stabilizer stays steady.

 Time in Motion